 For the full job description please see the link at the bottom of this page.

 PLEASE NOTE: Applicants may be chosen to work for MPs across all political parties so whilst you may have a political allegiance, you may well need to set this aside as you may be working for an MP who represents a different party.

 All applications must be submitted via the Step portal, CVs will not be accepted.
 A supporting statement should be included in the Personal Statement box (which can be expanded on the screen).
-This should be well written and accurate, and explain why you are interested in and suitable for the Speakers Parliamentary Placement Programme, taking in to account the requirements set out in the job advert.
-In particular it should demonstrate that you are excited by politics.
-This could be evidenced by participation in political or community related activities or by the fact that you have studied politics, public services, economics or a related subject.
+This should be well written and accurate, explaining why you are interested in and suitable for the Speakers Parliamentary Placement Programme, taking in to account the requirements set out in the job advert.
+In particular, it should demonstrate that you are excited by politics.
+This could be evidenced by participation in political or community-related activities or by the fact that you have studied politics, public services, economics or a related subject.
 You may have been involved in a campaign or blogged about your interest in this area.

-We will also look for you to demonstrate that you are flexible, resilient and able to work in a fast paced changing environment.
+We will also look for you to demonstrate that you are agile, resilient and able to work in a fast paced changing environment.